Litany of Catholic abuse scandals in Ireland

 Allegations in Ireland began to emerge in the 1980s, among the first in an eventual avalanche of cases globally.

-They prompted criminal cases and Irish government inquiries in the following decades.
+They prompted criminal cases and Irish government enquiries in the following decades.

 The Church published a series of its own probes from 2008, which found sexual abuse allegations against at least 85 priests since 1975.